errornerv/Uni_Final/README.md

 If you encounter any issues, please report them in the issues.txt file or via email/GitHub repository.

 License
-This project is licensed under the MIT License.
-See the LICENSE file for details (if available).
-All rights to this code belong to Ali Samadian.
+This project is licensed under the Apache License 2.0.
+Created by Ali Samadian.